mishoo/UglifyJS/README.md

   regexps (affects directives with non-ascii characters becoming invalid)

 - `beautify` (default: `true`) — whether to actually beautify the output.
-  Passing `-b` will set this to true, but you might need to pass `-b` even when you want to generate minified code, in order to specify additional arguments, so you can use `-b beautify=false` to override it.
+  Passing `-b` will set this to true.
+Use `-O` if you want to generate minified code and specify additional arguments.

 - `braces` (default: `false`) — always insert braces in `if`, `for`, `do`, `while` or `with` statements, even if their body is a single